Visyond/website-hugo/site/content/casestudy/how-visyond-changed-the-way-elettronica-planned-their-sales-and-shortened-the-process-from-weeks-to-hours.md

 ---
 title: Elettronica Reduces the Sales Planning Cycle from Weeks to Hours
-image: /img/casestud.jpg
 logo: /img/elet.png
 tooltip:
   - title: 'Industry: Electronics Manufacturing'
   - title: 'Use Cases: Territory & Quota Planning, Sales Planning'
-client: /img/Layer_6772x.png
-client_ask: >
-  Fernando is a Sales Manager at **Elettronica**, a company of more than 800 employees active in the defense sector and selling its solutions worldwide.

-  Fernando leads the preparation of forecasts and plans for the top management, and recommends where to allocate resources to optimise the sales process.
-aside:
+summary:
   - content: >-
-      * Legacy spreadsheet-based Sales planning process was time-consuming and impractical
+      * Legacy spreadsheet-based Sales planning process was time-consuming and impractical.

-      * Sharing the master spreadsheet with colleagues caused extra stress due to risk of unwanted changes or data corruption
+      * Sharing the master spreadsheet with colleagues caused extra stress due to risk of unwanted changes or data corruption.

-      * Scenario planning and analysis was cumbersome
+      * Scenario planning and analysis was cumbersome.

-      * Collecting assumptions from team members involved long and chaotic e-mail exchanges
+      * Collecting assumptions from team members involved long and chaotic e-mail exchanges.

-      * Routine analytical tasks had to be done manually requiring significant time investement at every at every iteration
+      * Routine analytical tasks had to be done manually requiring significant time investement at every at every iteration.
     title: Challenge
   - content: >-
-      * Single, cloud-based Territory & Quota data model
+      * Single, cloud-based Territory & Quota data model.

-      * Visyond Replaced multiple copies of the spreadsheets sent and consolidated manually with Visyond dynamic cases and scenarios managed
+      * Visyond Replaced multiple copies of the spreadsheets sent and consolidated manually with Visyond dynamic cases and scenarios managed.

-      * Visyond introduced real-time collaboration to the existing workflow and made the process much faster
+      * Visyond introduced real-time collaboration to the existing workflow and made the process much faster.

-      * Transparency and accountability for data input Results at a Glance
+      * Transparency and accountability for data input Results at a Glance.
     title: Solution
   - content: >-
-      * Process completed in hours instead of the typical few days with Excel-based process: at least 20 times faster
+      * Process completed in hours instead of the typical few days with Excel-based process: at least 20 times faster.

-      * Clarity for every stakeholder about different versions of data and impact of their assumptions
+      * Clarity for every stakeholder about different versions of data and impact of their assumptions.

-      * Separate paperwork and notes have been eliminated thanks to auto reporting
+      * Separate paperwork and notes have been eliminated thanks to auto reporting.

-      * Ability to create different versions of the plan and compare scenarios in real-time
+      * Ability to create different versions of the plan and compare scenarios in real-time.

-      * Simplicity and quick turnaround for 'what-if' assumption changes
+      * Simplicity and quick turnaround for 'what-if' assumption changes.
     title: Results
+study_intro: >
+  Fernando is a Sales Manager at **Elettronica**, a company of more than 800 employees active in the defense sector and selling its solutions worldwide.

+  Fernando leads the preparation of forecasts and plans for the top management, and recommends where to allocate resources to optimise the sales process.
 ---
 > "It was a very time consuming process with a high risk of mistakes at each step, due to the manual implementation and the large set of inputs."